 We are often told that everyone is born different.
-If there are 7.3 billions people that live on the face of mother earth, they all are unique in themselves.
+If there are 8 billion people that live on the face of mother earth, they all are unique in themselves.
 But is that true?
 If that is, are you afraid of being different?

-Let’s a consider a group of backbenchers in a classroom.
+Let’s consider a group of backbenchers in a classroom.
 Every classroom has one.
-Maybe you were a backbencher once, sneering comments when the teacher was facing the blackboard writing their equations or making sarcastic comments on other students making rest of the class laugh, or humiliating someone out of the class, or bullying a weak kid.
-There are still various types of backbenchers.
+Maybe you were a backbencher once.
+Sneering comments when the teacher was facing the blackboard.
+Or making sarcastic comments on other students making the rest of the class laugh.
+Or humiliate someone out of the class, or bullying a weak kid.
+There are common stereotypes of backbenchers.
 They lead a very ordinary life once they graduate.
-Their higher standards of self-desires cause them unsatisfaction once they pass the school.
+Their higher standards of self-desires cause them dissatisfaction once they pass the school.
 And they get bored easily, but they are among those who are scared the most.
 They don’t like risks.
 They learned to live their life in the back of the class.
-It is not necessarily true, but just a general assumption.
-I was a backbencher once myself but I came out of it.
+It is not necessarily true, but just a general opinion.
+I was a backbencher once myself, but I came out of it.

-So 7.3 billion people on earth, and there is an infinite combination of unique traits that a human can have, everyone, thus, is unique.
+So 8 billion people on earth, and there is an infinite combination of different traits that a human can have, everyone, thus, is remarkably unique.

-But everyone is not different from one another.
+But everyone is still not “different” from one another.

-We all need a family, a job, a lover, few friends, a purpose and the sole desire that makes us different.
+We all need a family, a job, a lover, a few friends, a purpose, and the sole desire that makes us different.
 That is our dream we need to pursue.

-Now, the thing is, we have media.
-We have constructed an enormous social network, and no one is a stranger nowadays.
+We have media.
+We have constructed a massive social network, and no one is a stranger nowadays.
 We can learn about anyone who has a digital footprint.

 If you are a typical person, is that a bad thing?

 No, of course not.
-As long as you’re happy, everything you do is acceptable in this free world, unless you are harming anybody or anything in the midst of your desire.
+As long as you’re happy, everything you do is acceptable in this free world, unless you are harming anybody or anything amid your desire.

-Most people, they follow other sheep in the herd, try not to work too hard and enjoy the life as it is.
+Most people follow other sheep in the herd, try not to work too hard, and enjoy life as it is.
 It is not that bad.
-As long as you are human, you are good.
+As long as you are humane, you are good.

 Is it bad to be a different person?

-It depends on the perception of you.
-Only you.
-Joker (of Batman) was a unique person, but it does not make him any right.
+It depends on the perception of yours.
+And yours only.
+Joker (of Batman) was a unique person, but it does not make him right.
 He is the worse possible form of human in the domain of humanity.